-Obtaining Identified Clinical Data for Research
+Obtaining Identified Clinical Data for Research with Stanford IRB Protocol

 You only need to complete this process once per IRB protocol, unless your data requirements expand beyond the original scope of an approved protocol.

 The process for obtaining Protected Health Information with a Stanford IRB has three steps.

 We’re here to help, and the easiest way to enlist our help is to chat with us about your research needs.

 If you have not yet done so, please use our online consultation services request form to contact us, describe to us your research study, and schedule a brief phone call so you can bring us up to speed.

 Complete the Data Privacy Obligations Attestation in eProtocol

 In eProtocol, follow the link in sections 11b/15a (or 3/5 for a Chart Review protocol) to specify the PHI and roughly categorize the clinical data in your data request.
 This tool generates text in your IRB privacy and confidentiality sections.

 If you do not yet have a protocol, you will need to create one.
 And if you have an already approved protocol, you will need to start a modification.